almata/SENotebook/README.md

-__46 notes so far.
-Last added:__ [Run AVD emulator without running Android Studio](Android/run-avd-emulator-without-running-android-studio.md)
+__47 notes so far.
+Last added:__ [Run app on iOS simulator and Android emulator at same time](ReactNative/run-app-on-ios-simulator-and-android-emulator-at-same-time.md)

 ## Categories